Liedekerke Wolters Waelbroeck Kirkpatrick

 Liedekerke got into international disputes at an early stage.
 In 1970, two of the founding partners, John Kirkpatrick and Michel Waelbroeck, represented Belgium before the International Court of Justice in the landmark Barcelona Traction case concerning protection of foreign shareholders.

 The firm has developed a strong focus on francophone Africa and handles arbitrations for various companies and governments in the region.
-It’s also been involved in some of the biggest enforcement proceedings to have reached the Belgian courts in recent years, including the Yukos case against Russia.
+It’s also been involved in some of the biggest enforcement proceedings in the Belgian courts of recent years, including the Yukos case against Russia.
 Liedekerke is one of the few Belgian firms that also acts in foreign court proceedings including in France, Canada and the UK.

-Recently there has been major upheaval at the firm.
+In 2019, there was major upheaval at the firm.
 Head of litigation and arbitration Hakim Boularbah left with a team of associates to join Loyens & Loeff; and the head of public international law, Nicolas Angelet, decided to set up his own independent practice.

-The litigation and arbitration practice is now lead by Arnaud Nuyts, who has been at the firm for almost three decades.
-There will be no immediate replacement for the head of public international law but Nuyts will continue to work alongside partners Aimery De Schoutheete and Roel Fransis in the arbitration team.
+The arbitration and dispute resolution practice is now led by Arnaud Nuyts, who has been at the firm for almost three decades.
+He works alongside partners Aimery De Schoutheete and Roel Francis in the arbitration team.

-While the arbitration team is based in Brussels, Liedekerke benefits from an office in Kinshasa in the Democratic Republic of the Congo, which opened in 2015, and another in London.
+While the arbitration team is based in Brussels, Liedekerke has an office in Kinshasa in the Democratic Republic of the Congo (DRC), which opened in 2015; and another in London.

-Although it has no base there the firm is also involved in a number of disputes involving Middle Eastern parties.
+Although it has no base in the Middle East, the firm is also involved in various disputes involving parties across the region.

 Who uses it?

-The firm’s government clients include Belgium, Burundi and the Democratic Republic of the Congo, whose national mining company Gécamines regularly uses it for commercial arbitrations.
+The firm’s state clients include Belgium, Burundi and the DRC, whose national mining company Gécamines regularly uses it for commercial arbitrations.
 Kazakhstan is another high-profile client.